sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 Boolean value.
 Default value: True

-If the line search brackets a minimizer but fails to satisfy the weak Wolfe conditions (necessary for a step to be accepted), PyGRANSO will terminate at this iterate when this option is set to true (default).
+If the line search brackets a minimizer but fails to satisfy the weak Wolfe conditions (necessary for a step to be accepted), NCVX will terminate at this iterate when this option is set to true (default).
 For unconstrained nonsmooth problems, it has been observed that this type of line search failure is often an indication that a stationarity has in fact been reached.
-By setting this parameter to False, PyGRANSO will instead first attempt alternative optimization strategies (if available) to see if further progress can be made before terminating.
-See gransoOptionsAdvanced for more details on PyGRANSO's available fallback optimization strategies and how they can be configured.
+By setting this parameter to False, NCVX will instead first attempt alternative optimization strategies (if available) to see if further progress can be made before terminating.
+See gransoOptionsAdvanced for more details on NCVX's available fallback optimization strategies and how they can be configured.

 quadprog_info_msg
 --------------------------------
 Boolean value.
 Default value: True

-Prints a notice that PyGRANSO's requires a quadprog-compatible QP solver and that the choice of QP solver may affect PyGRANSO's quality of performance, in terms of efficiency and level of optimization.
+Prints a notice that NCVX's requires a quadprog-compatible QP solver and that the choice of QP solver may affect NCVX's quality of performance, in terms of efficiency and level of optimization.